not including astronomical watches

 including celestial maps

-See also : Sciences Ancient science Sciences 1600-1800 Physics Maps Instrument and equipment Books 16th century books 17th century books Ancient England
+See also : Sciences Ancient science Sciences 1600-1800 Sciences > 1800 Physics Instrument and equipment Autograph Books 16th century books 17th century books Ancient England

 The astrolabe was described for the first time around 550 in Alexandria but its improvement is essentially the work of the Muslim astronomers.
 In the tenth century of our calendar an enthusiastic theorist listed about 1000 different uses of this truly universal instrument, in the etymological meaning of 'universal'.